ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 supporting the generic variants, JSON and CBOR, would lead to poor UX.
 The ability to retrieve DAG-JSON as `application/json` is an important step for the interoperability of the HTTP Gateway with web browsers and other tools that expect specific Content Types.
+Namely, `Content-Type: application/json` with `Content-Disposition: inline` allows for JSON preview to be rendered in a web browser.

 Finally, we considered supporting pathing within both DAG and non-DAG variants of the JSON and CBOR codecs.
-Pathing within these documents could lead to replies with extracts from the document.
+Pathing within these documents could lead to responses with extracts from the document.
 For example, if we have the document:

 ```json